Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

 \textit{\textbf{2.
-Correlation:}} We use Spearman’s rank correlation to measure the relationship between estimated and actual execution time, with values closer to 1 indicating a stronger correlation.
-Unlike Pearson’s coefficient, it is less sensitive to outliers and scale differences, making it suitable for measurements that vary greatly in magnitude.
+Spearman’s Correlation:}} We use Spearman’s rank correlation coefficient to measure the relationship between estimated and actual execution time, with values closer to 1 indicating a stronger correlation.
+Unlike Pearson’s correlation coefficient, it is less sensitive to outliers and scale differences, making it suitable for measurements that vary greatly in magnitude.

 \textit{\textbf{3.
-Total Runtime Ratio:}} This ratio is computed by dividing the sum of actual execution times for optimizer-selected plans by the sum of actual execution times for optimal plans across all queries, offering an evaluation of overall plan selection performance.
+Total Runtime Ratio:}} This ratio is computed by dividing the sum of actual execution times for cost model-selected plans by the sum of actual execution times for optimal plans across all queries, offering an evaluation of overall plan selection performance.
+In each query’s generated candidate plan set, the cost model-selected plan is the candidate with the minimum estimated execution time predicted by the model, and the optimal plan is the candidate with the minimum actual execution time in the same candidate set.

 \textit{\textbf{4.
-Plan Suboptimality:}} For a set of candidate execution plans \( p \) for the same query, we rank them by actual execution time \( ET(.) \) and identify the optimal plan \( p_o \) with the shortest execution time.
-The suboptimality of a plan \( p_i \in p \) is defined as:
+Plan Suboptimality:}} For a set of candidate execution plans \( \mathcal{P} \) for the same query, we rank plans by their actual execution times \( T\) and identify the optimal plan \( p_o \) with the shortest execution time.
+The suboptimality of a plan \( p_i \in \mathcal{P} \) is obtained by \(T_{p_i}/T_{p_o}\).
 This metric ranges from \( [1, \infty) \) and reflects the model's ability to select optimal plans.
-Analyzing the distribution, especially the worst cases, helps assess the model's robustness in plan selection~\cite{dutt_plan_2014}.
+Analyzing the distribution, especially the worst cases, helps assess the model's robustness in plan selection~\cite{dutt_plan_2014, roq}.

 \textit{\textbf{5.
+Overhead:}} For each LCM, we measure training data generation time to convert all executed query plans in a workload into a learnable format, model training time (with the same batch size), model size, and average inference latency to select the optimal plan from encoded candidate plans for a query during testing.
+We also report the workload end-to-end execution time, defined as the sum (over all queries in the workload) of data generation time, optimization inference overhead, and the actual execution time of the candidate plan selected by the model during testing.

-Explanation Top-\(K\) Subgraph Accuracy:}} This metric assesses the model's accuracy in identifying the most influential subgraphs contributing to the final prediction.
-Each query plan is divided into minimal, non-overlapping subgraphs, each containing at most one parent node and its children if they are leaf nodes.
-If a parent has a non-leaf child, that child is excluded from the parent’s subgraph and becomes the parent in a separate subgraph.
-Ranking these subgraphs by their contribution, the metric checks whether the top-\(K\) model selected most influential subgraphs \( S_{\text{pred},k} \) match the actual top-\(K\) subgraphs \( S_{\text{actual},k} \).
-Let \( \mathbb{I} \) be an indicator function returning 1 if the subgraphs match and 0 otherwise.
-Specifically,
+\textit{\textbf{6.
+Explanation Top-\(K\) Node Accuracy:}} This metric assesses the model's accuracy in identifying the plan nodes contributing most to the cost prediction.
+The metric ranks nodes by estimated local contributions and checks whether the cost model selected top-\(K\) most influential nodes match the actual top-\(K\) most influential nodes in correct order, returning 1 if they coincide and 0 otherwise.